zhelenskiy/DependentComputations/Readme.md

 ### `ComputationContext.WithHistory`

 Its simplified signature is
-`class WithHistory(val computeEagerly: Boolean)`.
+`class WithHistory(val computeEagerlyByDefault: Boolean)`.
 This is an inheritor of `ComputationContext` that supports watching history and operations `undo`, `redo` to move backward and forward in history correspondingly. `undo`, `redo` and watching historic values does not cause new computations.

 `AbstractComputationContext` has property `isWatchingHistory` which returns `true` for `ComputationContext.WithHistory` if there are some actions to `redo`.